Here is a look at the life of former late-night talk show host David Letterman.

 Education: Ball State University, B.A., 1969

-Letterman is the founder of the production company Worldwide Pants, which produces "Late Show with David Letterman."
+Letterman is the founder of the production company Worldwide Pants, which produced “Late Show with David Letterman.”

 Is a co-owner of Rahal Letterman Lanigan Racing.

-"Late Night with David Letterman" was nominated for 35 Emmy Awards and won five.
-"Late Show with David Letterman" has been nominated for 72 Emmy Awards and has won nine.
+“Late Night with David Letterman” was nominated for 25 Emmy Awards and won three.

 1969 - Begins working as an announcer and weekend weatherman at WLWI (now WTHR), an ABC affiliate in Indianapolis, Indiana.